 While the term is never explicitly tossed around, with their penchant for throat-slitting scout and stealth work, Gaunt's Ghosts are fairly ninja-ish.
-Their best member got a Crowning Moment of Awesome in out-stealthing a Mandrake, who should have had the Puny Human beat easily.
+Their best member got a Crowning Moment Of Awesome in out-stealthing a Mandrake, who should have had the Puny Human beat easily.

 In Codex Alera, the Canim have a specialist caste of spies/assassins known as "hunters" whose purpose is to allow the Canim lords to bypass attempts by other Canim to abuse the law - in other words, they're there to allow their Canim lords to avoid being Lawful Stupid.
-In effect, this makes them wolfman ninjas.
+In effect, this makes them Wolfman ninjas.

 The Apprentice Rogue: The Black Knights are stealthy, have an evasive fighting style, go on covert missions, and wear black; they're like ninjas from the British Isles.

 In Alan Dean Foster's Humanx Commonwealth, the Qwarm are basically ninja.

 Timothy Zahn's Blackcollar novels have the titular special forces that who wear black clothes that cover their faces, and their primary weapons are their own bodies and shurikens.
 Actually, their greatest strength comes from their superhuman reaction time granted by the Backlash drug.